Electric VTOL Aircraft Design: Theory and Practice – Online Short Course (Starts 25 Feb 2025) 25 February - 27 March 2025 Online

 OVERVIEW

-Electric vertical takeoff and landing (eVTOL) aircraft are propelled by distributed electric power and are capable of carrying people or cargo.
+Electric vertical takeoff and landing (eVTOL) aircraft are propelled by distributed electric propulsion and are capable of carrying people or cargo.
 There has been a dramatic increase in interest in these aircraft over the past several years, driven by advances in electric propulsion, digital manufacturing, high-fidelity simulations, and drone technologies (mobile computing and deep learning).
 However, man-rated aircraft are more complex than drones, and require more than a clever combination of scaled-up components from the consumer electronics and automobiles industries.
-Maturation of eVTOL into a safe, sound, and sensible aircraft require a clear understanding of rotary-wing fundamentals, principles of enabling technologies and timely resolution of its major barriers.
+Maturation of eVTOL into a safe, sound, and sensible aircraft requires a clear understanding of rotary-wing fundamentals, principles of enabling technologies and timely resolution of its major barriers.
 The objective of this course is to introduce these fundamentals, technologies and barriers.

 This multi-presenter course — featuring pioneering experts from industry and academia — will provide an overview of the unique challenges and opportunities of this new class of vehicles.
 Both electric and hybrid-electric passenger carrying vertical flight aircraft will be covered for a variety of missions ranging from personal/private use to urban air taxis to regional electric VTOL bizjets.